Nissan 370Z: 370Z Roadster (2009–2013)

-370Z Roadster went on sale in late summer 2009 as 2010 model year vehicle.
+The 370Z Roadster went on sale in late summer 2009 as 2010 model year vehicle.
 Early models include the 370Z and 370Z Touring, with Sport Package and Navigation packages for the 370Z Touring.
 European models went on sale as 2010 model year vehicles.
 The Roadster was discontinued in the US market after the 2019 model year.
 In Canada, however, it continued to be sold up to its 2020 model year.

 NISMO 370Z (2009–2013)

 The NISMO version was introduced for the 2009 model year.
 The engine produces 350 hp at 7,400 rpm and 276 lbft of torque at 5,200 rpm with revised ECU settings and exhaust setup.
 Transmission choice is limited to a 6-speed manual with Nissan's new "SynchroRev Match" function.
 Handling is improved via stiffened springs and stabilizer bars compared to the 370Z Coupe.
 Other equipment includes 19-inch RAYS forged aluminium-alloy wheels with Yokohama ADVAN Sport Y-rated tires (P245/40ZR19 front, P285/35ZR19 rear), 14.0-inch front and 13.8-inch rear vented rotors, NISMO Sport Brakes with 4-piston front and 2-piston rear aluminium calipers, and a fully integrated chin spoiler.

-The vehicle went on sale in June 2009.

-US model went on sale on June 17, 2009 with an MSRP of US$39,130.
+The vehicle was unveiled at the 2009 New York Auto Show and went on sale in June 2009.
+The US model went on sale on June 17, 2009 with an MSRP of US$39,130.

-The vehicle was unveiled at the 2009 New York Auto Show.